 Physical therapy for paraplegia is a major part of the spinal cord injury rehabilitation process.

-Physical Therapy for Paraplegia vs. Quadriplegia
+Goals of Physical Therapy for Paraplegia

-Factors that affect neuroplasticity include:
+Three major factors that influence neuroplasticity include:

 - Intensity: This involves how many repetitions you perform, how long you train, and how much you’re challenging yourself.
 The higher the intensity, the greater the recovery outcome.

-Types of Physical Therapy for Paraplegia
+Physical Therapy Exercises for Paraplegics

 No two spinal cord injuries are the same.